wcmc-its/ReCiter-PubMed-Retrieval-Tool/README.md

 ## Getting Started

-Instructions for getting started are in the [ReCiter wiki](https://github.com/wcmc-its/ReCiter/wiki/ReCiter-Wiki).
+Instructions for getting started are in the simple.

+Just open your browser and https://reciter-pubmed-retrieval-1.herokuapp.com/reciter/retrieve/pubmed/by/query?query=kukafka[au] where `kukafka[au]` is a sample PubMed query.

 <!--1.
 Install [jdk 8](http://www.oracle.com/technetwork/java/javase/downloads/index-jsp-138363.html) or higher.
 2. Import project into Eclipse, Intellij or your favorite IDE.